stefanverhoeff/friends-map/README.md

 - Pie menu for friends living in same town
 - Get latest location from friends from checkins
 - Show mutual friend connections
+- FIX: seem to be missing some friends compared to http://geographics.cz/socialMap/
+- Heatmap layer of friend density